whatsinport

 Watch a destination video.

 Klaksvík is the capital of The Northern Islands and has all the facilities you expect to find in a town.
 Klaksvík - situated around a very well-protected bay - is the main fishing port on the Faroe Islands.
-The first settlement at Klaksvík dates back to Vikings times, but it was not before the 20th century that the districts merged to form a large, modern, Faroese town that became the cultural and commercial centre for the Northern Isles and the Faroes as a whole.
+The first settlement at Klaksvík dates back to Vikings times, but it was not before the 20th century that the districts merged to form a large, modern, Faroese town that became the cultural and commercial center for the Northern Isles and the Faroes as a whole.

 Today, 5.000 people live in the city.
 In spite of its relatively limited size the town has a special atmosphere and appearance inspiring a tangible feeling of wellbeing and contentment.

 In 2006, the Northern Isles became connected with the central Faroes via the undersea Noroya tunnel to Leirvík on Eysturoy.
-This provided Klaksvík with an opportunity to become the centre of a powerful region that can compete with the central Faroes in the globalised community where there are no longer geographical limitations.
+This provided Klaksvík with an opportunity to become the center of a powerful region that can compete with the central Faroes in the globalised community where there are no longer geographical limitations.

 Stroll along the harbor area where fishermen go about their daily life, stopping at the magnificent stone Christianskirkjan church.
 Built in 1963, it is an architectural marvel, and is also the largest church in the Faroe Islands.
 Step back in time and visit The Chemistry—a former lab that began life as a fabric store in 1919 but, from 1932 and until 1961, it was used as a chemistry lab.
 All the old bottles and chemistry tools are still in place.
 Adjacent you will find an exhibit of old Faroese tools used in everyday life—all in beautiful condition.